HacKanCuBa/blake2signer/CONTRIB.md

 Start your local dev environment by activating the virtualenv.
 I recommend using [pyenv](https://github.com/pyenv/pyenv), but whatever suits your needs is fine.
 Don't worry about Python versions, use any of the supported ones.
 The pipeline will test the rest of them.

-After that, install dependencies with `poetry install --remove-untracked`.
+After that, install dependencies with `poetry install --sync`.

 ### Dependencies